PeakActivity/ReactNativeChallenge/README.md

 *"All is fair in love and bonus rounds"*

 **TASKS**
++ Use app distribution services like Firebase or Appcenter
++ Use GitHub Actions or any other CI/CD services
 + Surprise us!
 Add a feature that you think would work well here (for instance, advanced search, integration with other API, a "Favorite" functionality, add some branding like custom launch icon and launch screens)
 + **Show us your work through your commit history!**